S.T.A.L.K.E.R.: Clear Sky: Plot

 Scar nearly catches Strelok in the Red Forest, only for him to escape into a tunnel leading towards Chernobyl, which is immediately collapsed behind him by an explosion.
 With the assistance of some recently rescued Mercenaries and the Clear Sky faction, Scar captures a nearby bridge to Limansk from bandits, which provides an alternate route to Chernobyl.
-Progress through Limansk is impeded by bandits, the military, and the radical and heavily armed Monolith faction, who seek to kill anybody approaching the center of the Zone.
+Progress through Limansk is impeded by bandits, the Ukrainian military, and the cult-like Monolith faction, which seeks to kill anybody approaching the center of the Zone.

 After proceeding through Limansk and finding an alternate route through the partially underground ruins of a hospital, Scar arrives at Chernobyl along with Lebedev and other members of Clear Sky.
 Strelok has already arrived and is progressing towards the sarcophagus surrounding the number four reactor.
 While Clear Sky battles with Monolith forces on the ground, Lebedev gives Scar a prototype "EM1 rifle", a long-range electromagnetic weapon, and instructs him to use the weapon to disable Strelok's psionic protection.
 Battling Monolith forces himself, Scar nonetheless is able to succeed.
 With the "threat" eliminated Lebedev anticipates a sudden settling of the Zone, but instead Zone activity increases dramatically and the plant releases an emission which incapacitates everyone in the immediate area.
 Scar's fate is left unknown, but since at a later time, Strelok appears as an amnesiac for the beginning events of Shadow of Chernobyl, it is conceivable that Scar survived.

 The ending shows Strelok waking up in a dimly lit hallway lined with other Stalkers sitting slouched against either wall, semi-comatose.
 Each Stalker is facing a stripped down display which shows a series of cryptic images, part of their brainwashing process to lose their memory.
 Strelok himself is also in the process of being brainwashed.
 The view then moves to focus on Strelok's exposed right arm, which has been tattooed with the acronym "S.T.A.L.K.E.R."